20 of Europe's most beautiful hotels

 4. The Peninsula Paris (Paris)

-Opened in 2015 after a four-year, $850-million transformation, the Peninsula Paris proved worth the wait.
+Opened in 2015 after a four-year, $850-million transformation, the Peninsula Paris in France proved worth the wait.
 It was once the Hotel Majestic, where George Gershwin penned "An American in Paris" in 1928.

 The building's sculpted stone facade -- covered in intricate bas-reliefs -- was meticulously restored to its former neoclassical splendor.
 Inside are similarly restored marble, gilt work and 19th-century mosaics, which complement the hotel's modern artwork and fixtures.